datacarpentry/image-processing/_episodes/08-connected-components.md

 ~~~
 {: .language-python}

-Examining the output can give us a clue:
+Examining the output can give us a clue why the image appears black.

 ~~~
 dtype: int64